kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 	// +kubebuilder:default=Fail
 	FailurePolicy string `json:"failurePolicy,omitempty"`
 }

-type APIExportStatus struct {
-	// ... existing fields ...

-	// ephemeralEndpoints carries per-endpoint state resolved on this APIExport's
-	// shard and replicated to all shards.
-	//
-	// +optional
-	// +listType=map
-	// +listMapKey=group
-	// +listMapKey=resource
-	EphemeralEndpoints []EphemeralEndpointStatus `json:"ephemeralEndpoints,omitempty"`
-}

-type EphemeralEndpointStatus struct {
-	// +required
-	Group string `json:"group"`
-	// +required
-	Resource string `json:"resource"`

-	// caBundle is the bundle resolved from spec caBundleRef.
-Published here because
-	// ConfigMaps do not replicate between shards; a CA bundle is public, so this is
-	// safe to expose.
-Mirrors how status.identityHash publishes a non-secret value
-	// derived from a Secret only the export's own shard can read.
-	//
-	// +optional
-	CABundle []byte `json:"caBundle,omitempty"`
-}

-type ConfigMapKeyReference struct {
-	// +required
-	Namespace string `json:"namespace"`
-	// +required
-	Name string `json:"name"`
-	// key defaults to "ca.crt".
-	//
-	// +optional
-	// +kubebuilder:default="ca.crt"
-	Key string `json:"key,omitempty"`
-}
 ```

-Note the deliberate departure from `apiextensionsv1.WebhookClientConfig`.
-Reusing it would
-have been cheaper, but its `service` reference has no meaning in a logical cluster, since a
-`Service` in a workspace has no backing endpoints and a workspace has no pod network.
-Its
-inline `caBundle` is likewise a field providers would have to write by hand rather than
-have injected.
-Only the `url` form is meaningful in kcp, so the type is defined explicitly
-rather than inherited with most of it unusable.
+There is intentionally no client certificate field. kcp presents its own identity and
+publishes the CA for providers to verify against, for the reasons in section 1a.

 `EphemeralReview` is a new non-persisted type in the same group, following
 `AdmissionReview`'s layout.

+Nothing is added to `APIExportStatus`.
+An earlier draft resolved a CA bundle reference
+into status so that other shards could see it; putting the bundle inline in the spec makes
+that unnecessary, since the spec replicates already.

 ## Implementation Notes (kcp repo)

-1. `sdk/apis/apis/v1alpha1`: new types above, generated deepcopy/clients, and validation
-   for the ephemeral/conversion and ephemeral/storage-version constraints.
+1. `sdk/apis/apis/v1alpha2`: the `Ephemeral` variant and its type, generated
+   deepcopy/clients, and the three-way `XValidation` rule.
+The v1alpha1 conversion path
+   changes only to refuse round-tripping an ephemeral resource into v1alpha1, which has no
+   way to express it.
 2. New `pkg/ephemeral` package: webhook client (`EphemeralReview` marshalling, timeout,
    single attempt, response validation against the schema) plus a transport cache keyed by
    APIExport + group/resource.
-Server trust comes from the replicated
+Server trust comes from the inline `caBundle` on the
-   `status.ephemeralEndpoints[].caBundle`; the client certificate is the shard's own,
+   APIExport spec, which every shard already has via replication; the client certificate is
-   loaded from disk via `k8s.io/apiserver/pkg/server/dynamiccertificates` so rotation
+   the shard's own, loaded from disk via `k8s.io/apiserver/pkg/server/dynamiccertificates`
-   takes effect without a restart.
-Note that no part of this path reads a Secret from
+   so rotation takes effect without a restart.
+No part of this path reads a Secret or
-   another shard.
+   ConfigMap from another shard.
 3. New REST storage implementing `rest.Creater`, `rest.Scoper`, `rest.SingularNameProvider`
    and a `rest.Storage` that advertises only `create` in discovery.
 Deliberately does not
    implement `rest.Lister` or `rest.Watcher`.
 4. Wire the storage into `RestProviderFunc` on both the binding path and the apiexport
-   virtual workspace path.
+   virtual workspace path, selected on the resource's storage variant.
-5. `pkg/permissionclaim` and `pkg/reconciler/apis/permissionclaimlabel`: treat
+5. `pkg/permissionclaim` and `pkg/reconciler/apis/permissionclaimlabel`: treat resources
-   schema-declared ephemeral resources as non-persisted.
+   whose APIExport storage is `ephemeral` as non-persisted.
-6. APIExport reconciler (runs on the export's own shard): validate that ephemeral schemas
-   and `ephemeralEndpoints` line up, resolve `caBundleRef` from the provider workspace,
-   publish the bytes to `status.ephemeralEndpoints[].caBundle`, and surface the result as
-   an `EphemeralEndpointsValid` condition.
-Endpoint misconfiguration should be visible on
+6. APIExport reconciler: surface endpoint validity as an `EphemeralEndpointsValid`
+   condition, so a malformed URL or unparseable CA bundle is visible on the APIExport
-   the APIExport, not discovered by a consumer getting a `503`.
+   rather than discovered by a consumer getting a `503`.
 7. Shard client identity: mint a client certificate per shard from a kcp-owned CA distinct
    from the front-proxy requestheader CA, and publish that CA bundle where providers can
    fetch it.
-8. e2e: an ephemeral schema in an APIExport, a test webhook, and assertions that (a) the
+8. e2e: an APIExport with an ephemeral resource, a test webhook, and assertions that (a)
-   response body matches what the webhook returned, (b) `list` is empty, (c) nothing
+   the response body matches what the webhook returned, (b) `list` is empty, (c) nothing
-   appears in etcd under the export's identity prefix, (d) `failurePolicy: Fail`
+   appears in etcd under the export's identity prefix, (d) an unreachable webhook surfaces
-   surfaces `503`, (e) a webhook that does not require a client certificate is still
+   `503`, (e) a webhook that does not require a client certificate is still called with
-   called with one, and (f) the resource is served correctly when the consumer's workspace
+   one, and (f) the resource is served correctly when the consumer's workspace and the
-   and the APIExport are on **different shards**, the case that rules out any design
+   APIExport are on **different shards**, the case that rules out any design depending on
-   depending on cross-shard Secret access.
+   cross-shard Secret access.

 ### Suggested POC scope

 To answer the "let's see it in action" bar before committing to the API: a branch that
 hardcodes one ephemeral resource served through the apiexport virtual workspace with a
-fixed webhook URL and a fixed client certificate on disk, no new CRD fields, no
+fixed webhook URL and a fixed client certificate on disk, no new API fields, no
 permission-claim work.
 That is enough to
 demonstrate the request path end to end and to expose whatever is wrong with the response
 contract before it is frozen in an API.